mythril-forge/homebrew-classes/docs/character/chocolate/class/bard.md

 The chosen spells count as bard spells for you and are included in the number in the Spells Known column of the Bard table.

 You learn two additional spells from any class at 14th level and again at 18th level.

+## Superior Inspiration
+At 20th level, when you use your Bardic Inspiration, you can target multiple beneficiaries by expending one use of Bardic Inspiration per additional target.